saucesamourai/Raspberry-Pi-tutoriel-debutant-Internet-des-objets-Build-Play/ldr.md

 ## Coder un capteur de lumiere

-Luckily, most of the complicated code you would have to write to detect the light levels received by the LDR has been abstracted away by the `gpiozero` library.
-This library will handle the timing of the capacitor's charging and discharging for you.

 La majeure partie du code à écrire pour détecter les différents niveaux lumineux reçus par la LDR est issue de la bibliothèque `gpiozero`.
 Cette bibliothèque traitera la charge et la décharge du condensateur pour vous.

 Utiliser le code suivant pour mettre en route votre capteur de lumiere: